 This service helps students deepen their knowledge of the English language and practice their skills.
 In this one-to-one session, teachers give guidance on anything from grammar questions to presentation practice and provide speaking practice.

 As part of the English Practice service, students can opt to join the E-CO Speaking Program, a multi-level series of worksheets that helps them to develop their English speaking proficiency in a variety of topics and situations.

-E-CO holds regular workshops to support students’ English language learning.
-They are either single, stand-alone sessions or a short series of workshops on one topic.
-This includes workshops on topics such as cultural understanding, test-taking (TOEIC® and IELTS™) and strategies for effective language learning.
-Workshops are open to all students and staff, regardless of department.
+E-CO holds regular one-off workshops and longer courses to support students’ English language learning and develop cross-cultural awareness.
+Topics include English conversation, cultural understanding, test-taking (TOEIC® and IELTS™) and strategies for effective language learning.
+Workshops and courses are open to all students and staff, regardless of department.

 E-CO has three full-time staff members:

 E-CO Program Director and Learning Advisor